osplanning-data-standards/dyno-demand/files/trip_list.md

 Field         	| Type   	| Description
 --------------	|--------	|--------------------------------------------------------------------------------------------------------
 `person_id`     |int or str | ID that uniquely identifies the traveller.
 Use 0 (zero) to identify trips that do not have a disaggregate person-record associated with them.
-`p-trip_id`		|int or str | ID that uniquely identifies the trip within a given household/person.
+`person_trip_id`		|int or str | ID that uniquely identifies the trip within a given household/person.
 ID MAY be sequential.
 `o_taz`         |int or str | Trip origin zone
 `d_taz`         |int or str | Trip destination zone `mode`          |str     	| Trip mode, which must match a valid specification for route choice and the modal hierarchy.
--				|-	 		|    For transit, the mode should encapsulate access and egress modes.
+-				|-	 		|    For transit, the mode should encapsulate access and egress modes separated by hyphens.
 Example entries include:
 -				|-		 	|    	`walk-local_bus-walk`
 -				|-			|    	`PNR-commuter_rail-walk`
 -				|		 	|    Example main modes: